ReddieHal/BasicFullStack/README.md

 # Simple 'n Easy Full Stack App for CSC424

 Hi!
-I'm Gabriel and this is the
+I'm Gabriel and this is the submission for the start of csc424.

 # READ BEFORE RUNNING